Business Risks

 To properly cultivate and manage the group's corporate brand, the Company established rules for use of the corporate brand at each group company, and promotes initiatives for management of the corporate brand and maintenance and improvement of its value.
 The group's corporate symbol is managed primarily by the CI* Management Committee in accordance with unified group rules.

 Moreover, prevention of inappropriate expressions in advertising and social media has been incorporated into in-house training, and a system has been established to collect information from group companies on matters that could affect the group's corporate brand.
-The Company has prepared appropriate media responses in the event that problems affecting the group's reputation occur, and has clarified procedures and responsibilities for communication with the media in the Otsuka Group PR Guidelines.
-In addition, training on appropriate communication with the public in the event that risks do materialize is conducted for the senior management of group companies.
+The Company has prepared appropriate media responses in the event that problems affecting the group's reputation occur, and has preemptively clarified appropriate communication with the media and defined our responsibilities in the Otsuka Group PR Guidelines.
+In addition, training and exercises on appropriate communication with the public in the event that risks do materialize are conducted for the relevant departments of group companies.

 * CI: Corporate Identity